 The public’s fascination with Progeria and its relation to aging continues to rise, as word of the first treatment for children with Progeria spreads.
 Check out these stories on-line and on-air from top-tier outlets.
 Be the first to know as more stories appear: ‘like’ us on Facebook, follow us on Twitter, or send us your email address.

 “the result of a scientific sprint” – Robert Siegel, NPR

-“there’s been an unexpected payoff for the rest of humanity…some…will be looking for ways to use this new information to ward off a range of disease associated with aging…perhaps the most remarkable thing about the new treatment is how fast it was developed.” – Jon Hamilton, NPR
+“There’s been an unexpected payoff for the rest of humanity…some…will be looking for ways to use this new information to ward off a range of diseases associated with aging… perhaps the most remarkable thing about the new treatment is how fast it was developed.” – Jon Hamilton, NPR